KilledByAPixel/HueJumper2k/README.md

 * 1 = Screenshot

 ## How to Play
-The road is randomly generated and different every time!
+The road is randomly generated and different every time.
 You start with 20 seconds, pass checkpoints to get 10 more seconds.
 Avoid rocks and trees by swerving or jumping over them.
 The road ends at 1000, good luck!

 ## Features
 * Retro style 3D rendering engine in full HD